DicomImport

 name: files, type: String

-A list of strings, containing the full qualified file names, each separated by a newline.
+Sets a list of strings that contain the fully qualified file names, each separated by a newline.

 Input Mode